Travel.State.Gov > Intercountry Adoption > Adoption Reference > Adoption FAQs > FAQ: The Universal Accreditation Act of 2012

 The UAA provides for uniform standards and accountability for service provider conduct regardless of whether the case falls under the Hague Adoption Convention or under the orphan process.

 In this context, accreditation is the evaluation and certification process of recognizing that an adoption service provider’s practice substantially complies with federal standards of practice.
 It is a transparent process involving assessment of the agency’s or person’s compliance with the accreditation standards, a site visit by the accrediting entity, and other inputs.
-More information on the accreditation process is available on the COA website.
+More information on the accreditation process is available on the IAAME website.

 The system used to make accreditation decisions is described in the Substantial Compliance System document available at the following link: Substantial Compliance System.